Carpour/ServerBackup/README.md

 Adjust the plugin's settings by modifying the configuration file (`config.yml`) on your minecraft server.

+## Report a Bug

+If you find a bug, please report it to the issue tracker.

 ## Contributing

 Any Contributions are welcome!